-The goal of a mental health counselor is to assist their patients in achieving positive emotional well-being.
-They help individuals to manage, and even overcome, different emotional and mental disorders in addition to helping with family and relationship issues.
+The goal of a mental health counselor is to assist their patients in achieving positive mental health with emotional well-being.
+They help individuals to manage, and even overcome, different emotional and mental health disorders in addition to helping with family and relationship issues.

 A counselor’s job is to:

 - Help the client better understand their issues

 - Develop strategies that will improve the patient's quality of life

 Mental health professionals can work with a variety of patients in different ways.
 Some mental health professionals specialize in specific types of therapy, including but not limited to the following:

 - Behavioral Therapy - Helping patients unlearn or change negative behaviors

 - Cognitive Behavioral Therapy - Often used to treat phobias, addictions, and obsessive-compulsive disorders

 - Person-Centered Counseling - An accepting, supportive treatment style full of encouragement and warmth

 - Psychoanalysis - Helps the patient become aware of their unconscious patterns to create changes